March 2026

 - Subsidence (depending on the policy)

-It's essential to check the specifics of your policy, as coverage can vary.
-For example, some policies might not cover flood or subsidence damage if the property is in a flood-risk area, so always ensure your policy matches the risks associated with your location.
+It’s essential to check the specifics of your policy, as coverage can vary, especially when it comes to home insurance for flood risk areas.
+For example, some policies might exclude flood or subsidence damage if the property is in a high-risk zone, so always ensure your policy matches the risks associated with your location.

 One of the most critical aspects of buildings insurance is determining the rebuild cost of your home.
 This is not the market value of the property but the amount it would take to rebuild your house from scratch.
 You can use the Society of Chartered Surveyors Ireland (SCSI) online calculator to estimate this cost, or a professional surveyor can provide a precise figure.